Open source MIT v3.5.0.0 — Claude Code & Chrome Extension

 learn Cross-project memory utility — runs outside the pipeline.

-Run the full sequence with /idstack:pipeline in Claude Code or $pipeline in Codex CLI.
+Run the full sequence with /idstack:pipeline.
 The orchestrator auto-skips completed steps and resumes where you left off.

 Output